Educational essentialism: Principles of essentialism

 Essentialism is a relatively conservative stance to education that strives to teach students the knowledge of a society and civilization through a core curriculum.
 This core curriculum involves such areas that include; the study of the surrounding environment, basic natural laws, and the disciplines that promote a happier, more educated living.
 Other non-traditional areas are also integrated as well in moderation to balance the education.
 Essentialists' goals are to instill students with the "essentials" of academic knowledge, patriotism, and character development through traditional (or back-to-basic) approaches.
 This is to promote reasoning, train the mind, and ensure a common culture for all citizens.

 Essentialism is the most typically enacted philosophy in American classrooms today.
 Traces of this can be found in the organized learning centered on teachers and textbooks, in addition to the regular assignments and evaluations.

 Essentialism as a teacher-centered philosophy

 The role of the teacher as the leader of the classroom is a very important tenet of Educational essentialism.
 The teacher is the center of the classroom, so they should be rigid and disciplinary.
 Establishing order in the classroom is crucial for student learning; effective teaching cannot take place in a loud and disorganized environment.
 It is the teacher's responsibility to keep order in the classroom.
 The teacher must interpret essentials of the learning process, take the leadership position and set the tone of the classroom.
 These needs require an educator who is academically well-qualified with an appreciation for learning and development.
 The teacher must control the students with distributions of rewards and penalties.
+It has been argued that recent teacher education policies in some countries extend essentialism to teacher education policy frameworks.